Unlock the Door to Safety

 Through our trauma-informed counselling programs for women & children, we explore the cycle of violence, the trauma associated with IPV, and work torwards recovery.

 Preventing violence before it begins is key.
+We offer presentations, workshops, and online courses.

 Alice House empowers women and their children to create a life free from intimate partner violence by offering safe housing, counselling, and support services.